maheshrajbhar90/smartapi-login/README.md

 get_ltp(symbol)
 Fetches the Last Traded Price (LTP) for a given symbol.

-get_tradingsymbols()
+get_tradingsymbols('Nifty Bank')
-Fetches the trading symbols based on the spot price of Nifty or BankNifty.
+Fetches the trading symbols for Nifty or BankNifty options, with the strike prices ranging from 1500 points above to 1500 points below the spot price of Nifty or BankNifty.

 get_ohlc(symbol, interval, n)
-Fetches the OHLC data for the given symbol over the specified interval and number of days.
+Fetches the OHLC data for the given symbol over the specified interval and number of days (n).

+n: The number of days for which you want to extract data.
+interval: The time interval for the OHLC data.
+It should be one of the following:
+ONE_MINUTE: 1 Minute
+THREE_MINUTE: 3 Minutes
+FIVE_MINUTE: 5 Minutes
+TEN_MINUTE: 10 Minutes
+FIFTEEN_MINUTE: 15 Minutes
+THIRTY_MINUTE: 30 Minutes
+Note: For timeframes shorter than 1 day, the maximum limit is 60 days, as imposed by the broker.

 get_ist_now()
 Fetches the current time in IST (Indian Standard Time).